-We are committed to addressing the complex career challenges that our diverse student body is facing and progress can only be achieved through meeting the needs of scholars as an individual.
+We are committed addressing the complex career challenges that our diverse student body is facing and progress can only be achieved through meeting the individual needs of scholars.
 Our work relies heavily on relationships with companies, community partners, students, staff, faculty, and alumni.
 These relationships take time to build and require continuous investment and renewal.
 We are committed to the process required for successful collaboration and seek to form communal partnerships to make long-term sustainable differences.